submariner-io/enhancements/cloud-prepare/vpc-peering.md

 ### Cloud providing support

-As each cloud providers has different implementations of VPC Peering concept, it's needed to develop specific implementations to each provider.
+As each cloud providers has different implementations of Peering concept, it's needed to develop specific implementations to each provider.
 The target cloud providers are: